dengxinjuan/trueDeal/readme.md

-#TrueDeal Project
+#AppleTrueDeal Project

 ##Goal

+###To refine the data resources and narrow down the scope, I decide only use apple products as this demo project.

-- return product price/description from amazon and walmart.
+- return apple product price/description from amazon and walmart.
 - combine amazon review,walmart review and give the product review rating.